na-na-hi/renget/archive/iftod.md

 \>You comply and take your meatbone out
 \>With a pleased growl, she works her tongue to get it erect
 \>When you're rigid enough for her tastes, she takes position on top of you
 \>Another day, another round.
-But this was the third for today, and knowing her and her habits, it wouldn't be your last.
+But this was the third for today, and knowing her and her habits, it wouldn't be your last.%%

 ===================================

-\>Be a Hunter
+%darkgreen%\>Be a Hunter
 \>You aren't a very good one
 \>Killing monsters makes you feel bad, so you mostly just take gathering quests and the odd capture quest to pay the bills
 \>Today you're doing an egg delivery mission